ccalixwoc/Data-Science-Portfolio/README.md

 ### Objectives:
 * Run a proof of concept on attractiveness classification for an interdisciplinary competition, focused on computer science and neuroscience.
 This project got us the second place of the competition.
 * Apply machine learning algorithms for supervised learning applications

+## [Psychographic Profiling Using Twitter Data, NLP and ML Techniques]
+* Use Machine Learning and Natural Language Processing techniques to create a model to distinguish charitable donors from random users based on social media activity